MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Get-MgGroupSiteOnenoteResource.md

 Getting a resources collection isn't supported, but you can get the binary content of a specific resource.
 Read-only.
 Nullable.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaGroupSiteOnenoteResource](/powershell/module/Microsoft.Graph.Beta.Sites/Get-MgBetaGroupSiteOnenoteResource?view=graph-powershell-beta)

 ## SYNTAX